 3 hours.
-Studies the world of the founders.
-Emphasis is placed on the ideological, social, and political milieu that gave birth to the American Revolution and Constitution.
+This class studies the world of the founders.
+Emphasis is placed on the ideological, social and political milieu that gave birth to the American Revolution and Constitution.
 The course also considers the radical changes in American society the revolution set in motion.